 Throughout the year, students also will be required to observe certain court proceedings and participate in a ride-along with a police officer.
 There will be take-home test in the fall semester and a major paper (10-12 pages) due at the end of the spring semester.
 The paper is not a research paper and will not satisfy the upper-level writing requirement.
 In addition, student assessment will be based on clinic participation.
 Students will receive three credit hours in the fall and five in the spring semester.

-Students who wish to enroll must complete an application form and submit it via fax (434-924-4672), in person, or by mail to the Student Records Office.
+Students who wish to enroll must complete an application form and submit it via DocuSign to the Student Records Office.
 No paper or faxed applications will be accepted.
-All applications must be received no later than noon on May 24, 2019.
-Applications are available online and in the Student Records Office.
+All applications must be received no later than noon on June 14, 2021.
+Applications are only available online.
 Selected students will be notified prior to the lottery enrollment process commencing in July.
 Because spaces in the program are limited, and because of the need to perform background checks in some instances that require deployment of significant resources, the application sheet includes a formal representation which must be signed by the student that he or she will honor the commitment to undertake this program, if selected.
 It is helpful if the students applying for this clinic keep as many mornings open (free from classes) as possible, since most courts meet in the morning.

 Attendance requirement: Enrolled students who do not attend the first class session will be dropped.

 Prerequisites: Third-year status, Civil Procedure, Criminal Law, Evidence, Professional Responsibility, Criminal Adjudication or Criminal Investigation or Criminal Procedure Survey, and Trial Advocacy.
 Either Trial Ad or one of the criminal procedure courses may be taken first semester third-year as a “co-requisite,” but not both.
 Students must be eligible for and obtain a Third-Year Practice Certification from the Virginia Bar, so that they can appear in the courtroom.